davidegallesi/davidegallesi.github.io/_posts/2018-03-22-you-are-on-a-roll.md

 categories: linked
 ---

 Ho cancellato il mio account di Facebook molto tempo fa.
-Ma in effetti, perché fermarsi?
+Ma in effetti, perché limitarsi a questo?

 > Does it bring you misery? **Delete it.**